temperandforge/TF-Coding-Challenge/README.md

 ## Challenge Requirements

 ### Task
-Create a product listing page that:
+Create a product detail page that:
 1. Uses the provided PHP data structure in `data/products.php`
-2. Renders the products according to the Figma design specifications
+2. Renders the product details according to the Figma design specifications (lorem ipsum text can be used for descriptions)
 3. Implements responsive design for mobile and desktop
 4. Includes proper HTML semantics and accessibility features
-5. Follows a component-based approach for styling and layout
+5. Follows a reusable component-based approach for styling and layout

 ### What You Need to Build
 Using a component and utility-based approach, you will build:
-- A main product listing page (`index.php`)
+- A main product detail page (`index.php`)
 - CSS styling that matches the provided Figma design
 - Responsive layout (mobile-first approach recommended)
 - Product cards showing all relevant information